-Michel’le Toussaint, known professionally as just Michel’le, is the subject of Surviving Compton: Dre, Suge & Michel’le, a new Lifetime movie that debuted on October 15.
-Toussaint had an abusive relationship with Dr. Dre, claims he disputed this past week by trying to keep Lifetime from airing the movie.
+Michel’le Toussaint, known professionally as just Michel’le, is the subject of Surviving Compton: Dre, Suge & Michel’le, a Lifetime movie that debuted on October 15, 2016.
+Toussaint had an abusive relationship with Dr. Dre, who disputed the claims prior to the Lifetime movie and reportedly tried to keep Lifetime from airing the movie.
 The 45-year-old singer has a son from her relationship with Dre and also has a daughter with ex-husband Suge Knight.

 After the film first aired, Michel’le wrote, “My love,my goal is to educate 1st n for most…keep in mind what matters.”

 After the success of Surviving Compton, Michel’le signed an overall deal with Thinkfactory Media.
 The company, which produced the film, is in talks with networks about making a reality series about Michel’le and her family.
 The move came after the first airing of Surviving Compton drew 2.3 million viewers.

 Here’s a look at Michel’le’s career and, yes, an explanation for her famous high-pitched voice.

 1. Michel’le Has a Unique, Squeaky Voice Because She Talks Over Her Larynx

 When Michel’le was on The Wendy Williams Show last year, the first thing Williams wanted to get out of the way was her unique, mousy voice.
 Although she has powerful vocals when she sings, she sounds entirely different when she talks.
 Michel’le explained that’s because she talks over her larynx and her singing comes from her diaphragm.

 In an interview with The Breakfast Club in March 2015, Michel’le said that her voice has always been like that.
 She said that she didn’t start talking until she was 3 or 4 years old.
 When asked if her voice was due to anything wrong, she said it wasn’t.
 Instead, it’s simply the way she talks.